 The Sumner Community Food Bank is a non-profit organization that provides nutritious food with dignity to our neighbors in need through donations and the work of dedicated volunteers.
 Our mission is also to be good stewards of food surpluses, and increase public awareness on issues of hunger in our community.
-When a surplus exists, we save countless dollars for other food banks and charitable nonprofits by providing an efficient distribution and sharing of food.
+We partner with other food banks and charitable nonprofits to ensure that the needs of the community are met.

 Our food bank is primarily a volunteer-based organization that relies upon individuals, businesses, churches, and service clubs in the community for the resources needed to sustain our mission.